phanumat/Documentation/smartapp-developers-guide/async-http.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Requests can only be made to publicly accessible hosts.
-Remember that when executing an HTTP request, the request originates from the SmartThings platform (i.e., the SmartThings cloud), not from the hub itself.
+Remember that when executing an HTTP request, the request originates from the PEA HiVE platform (i.e., the PEA HiVE cloud), not from the hub itself.

 Requests made to local or private hosts are not allowed, and will fail with a ``SecurityException``.